 Call Our Marijuana Possession Experts

-An experienced attorney can sometimes reduce the charges for an arrest of possession of marijuana.
-They may also have the chance to save your driver's license.
-This gives you the chance to receive reduced penalties.
+As experienced drug possesion attorneys we can evaluate if the State even has a valid case against you.
+Often these cases arise out of an illegal pat down search and a dismissal of the case can be achieved. sometimes reduce the charges for an arrest of possession of marijuana.
 For these reasons, if you are arrested for marijuana possession, be sure to contact an experienced Cobb County attorney such as Webb & D'Orazio as soon as possible.

 Misdemeanor And Felony Possession